peteroupc/MailLib/api/com.upokecenter.mail.NamedAddress.md

 ### NamedAddress
-    public NamedAddress(String displayName, String address) Initializes a new instance of the NamedAddress class using the given display name and email address.
+    public NamedAddress(String displayName, String address) Initializes a new instance of the <code>NamedAddress</code>
+ class using the given display name and email address.

 **Parameters:**